 What a journey: The best adventure movies of all time

 Alonso has appeared in the war movie Jarhead, the musical Stomp the Yard, Kathryn Bigelow’s 2017 movie Detroit, and Guy Ritchie’s Wrath of Man.
 He has also nabbed roles in huge franchises like Avatar, and showed up in two Fast and Furious movies.

 Older viewers were probably well aware of Elisabeth Shue long before she played Madelyn Stillwell, the owner of The Seven.
 Shue was a veritable star of the ‘80s, when she had key roles in The Karate Kid, and the Back to the Future franchise.

 This success carried on into the ‘90s, when she returned to the time travel movie franchise as Jennifer.
 Her career stalled a little bit post-millennium, but has seemingly got right back on track since The Boys, and has even reprised her role as Ali in the Karate Kid spin-off Cobra Kai.

 So, there’s your extensive guide to who’s who in The Boys cast.
-If you want to learn more about other great ensembles, check out our breakdown of the Succession cast.
+If you want to learn more about Amazon’s gory superhero series we have a guide to The Boys season 4, or if you’d like to read about other great ensembles, check out our breakdown of the Succession cast.